-Skillings & Sons, Inc. has more than 40 years of experience drilling wells in New England and is experienced in drilling geothermal wells.
+Skillings & Sons, LLC has more than 40 years of experience drilling wells in New England and is experienced in drilling geothermal wells.
 We’ve invested in high-quality equipment capable of breaking through the bedrock to make the most of the earth’s natural energy and our technicians are IGSHPA certified.
 We work with heat pump technicians to drill the well and install the portion of the system located outside the home.

 Because many geothermal systems located in the Northeast are dug into bedrock and the aquifers within, we often get asked how much water these systems use.
 Regardless of the type of system, water usage is minimal to none.

 There are two types of geothermal well systems, standing column and closed vertical loop.
 A standing column well system is common in areas where the bedrock is near the earth surface and is used in about 80 percent of the geothermal wells in the Northeast.
 To install a standing column well, deep holes are drilled into the aquifer and pipes are dropped into the holes until they meet the water.
 The system pulls the water from an aquifer into the piping and into the heat exchange pump to transfer heat from the ground into the home.
 This system consumes no water; all water used is returned back into the ground.